grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=17 (0x11) - Good morning
-    VSCP_TYPE_INFORMATION_GOOD_MORNING
-The system should enter its morning state.
+    VSCP_TYPE_INFORMATION_GOOD_MORNINGThe system should enter its morning state.
 This can be a user pressing a button to set his/her house to its morning state.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |